porudev/rofi-nord/README.md

 A collection of nord themed clean rofi theme.

 # Installation
-- Clone this repo to your local machine
+- Clone this repo to your local machine (home folder recommended)
 - Point the exec or run the shell file

 # Example (i3wm)